 Here’s everything you need to know about choosing the best toilet paper for your plumbing needs!

 What Toilet Paper Do Plumbers Recommend?

 Without a doubt, plumbers are the undisputed toilet and septic experts.
 When they talk about keeping toilets healthy and working properly, people listen.
 So, what toilet paper do plumbers consider to be the best toilet paper for plumbing?

 Fast-Dissolving Toilet Paper

 In general, try to avoid unnecessarily soft or thick toilet paper — even though it’s a nice treat for your behind.
 Instead, plumbers suggest opting for toilet paper that dissolves well in water.

-Plumbers recommend bath tissue that breaks down when wet because it significantly lowers your risk of having a clog.
-A backup can only exist when a blockage occurs in the pipes, and fast-dissolving toilet paper breaks up before a clog even has the chance to form.
+Plumbers recommend bath tissue that breaks down when wet because it significantly lowers your risk of having a toilet clog.
+A backup can only exist when a blockage occurs in the pipes, and fast-dissolving toilet paper breaks up before a toilet clog even has the chance to form.

 Fortunately, there are plenty of bath tissue options that take it easy on your pipes and your bottom.
 However, out of the many options available, bamboo toilet paper stands above them all.

-Each square of Reel bamboo toilet paper is three-ply — for extra comfort and strength — as well as fully and quickly soluble in water.
+Each square of Reel bamboo toilet paper roll is three-ply — for extra comfort and strength — as well as fully and quickly soluble in water.
 Not only will it make your bathroom experience comfy, but it’ll keep you from having to deal with a backed-up toilet.